 All MEWPs designed for outdoor use have a maximum wind speed at which it’s safe to operate, usually 28 mph or 12.5 ms (Beaufort scale 6).
 Regulations state that this information should be clearly labelled on the equipment, and the wind speed limit can often be found on the manufacturer’s data plate on the platform’s base, as well as in the operator manual.
 For access platforms designed for indoor use, the maximum safe operating wind speed will be zero, as this equipment is strictly for indoor operation only and using it outside would seriously compromise its stability and safety.

-Whenever you operate a cherry picker or scissor lift outdoors, it’s best to exercise plenty of caution and carefully assess the potential level of danger in windy conditions.
+Whenever you hire a cherry picker or scissor lift and need to operate outdoors, it’s best to exercise plenty of caution and carefully assess the potential level of danger in windy conditions.
 The Health and Safety Executive (HSE) states that if the wind speed is above 23 MPH (10.3 ms or Beaufort scale 5), it’s likely that a worker’s balance will be affected.

 However, there are multiple factors to consider, such as the restrictions and limitations of the machine itself and the height you need to operate at.
 Keep in mind that the wind gets stronger as you get higher, and the wind chill factor will also increase.
 This means that on a day with an ambient temperature of 10°C and a wind speed of 20 mph (9 ms), an operator’s hands and face can experience wind chill of 0°C.